AIcalan/yolov3_butterfly/README.md

 possible reason:
 not enough training data (only 400 training data was used)

+Step 2.
+Track and count real-time
-2. Tracking with Deep SORT and Tensorflow can run but not able to generate result video. possible reason:
+Tracking with Deep SORT and Tensorflow can run but not able to generate result video. possible reason:
 1. hardware issue without required plugin